 Buxton is in the midst of his best offensive stretch of his young career.
 In the month of September, Buxton is batting .347 with 5 home runs, 10 extra-base hits and a 1.176 OPS.

-Which is a positive sign for the former No. 1 prospect who had a career average of just .200 in 109 career games before this month.
+It's a positive sign for the former No. 1 prospect who had a career average of just .200 in 109 career games before this month.